ori-shem-tov/teal-merkle-tree/README.md

 Then you'll need to create groups of 5 transactions where:
 - The 1st transaction is the app call
-- The 2nd is paying the fee to the validation smart contract
+- The 2nd is paying the fee to the verification smart contract
-- The 3rd is the validation stateless teal call
+- The 3rd is the verification stateless teal call
 - The 4th is paying the fee to the appending smart contract
 - The 5th is the appending stateless teal call